Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

 \subsection{Differential refinement of \texorpdfstring{$\scP_\rmC$}{PC}}

-\paragraph{Adjustment data for $\sfTD^\ltimes_n$.} In order to define a non-flat connection on a principal 2-bundle, one generically needs to lift the conventional definition in the literature to that of an adjusted one, see \ref{app:higher_principal_bundles}.
-As noted there, an adjustment for a crossed module of Lie groups $\caG=(\sfH\xrightarrow{~\sft~}\sfG,\acton)$ is really an algebraic datum, given by a map $\kappa\colon\sfG\times \frg\rightarrow \frh$, where $\frg$ and $\frh$ are the Lie algebras of $\sfG$ and $\sfH$, respectively.
-To qualify as an adjustment, the map $\kappa$ has to satisfy the condition
+In order to define a sufficiently general connection on a principal 2-bundle, one generically needs to lift the conventional definition in the literature to that of an adjusted one, see \ref{app:higher_principal_bundles}.
+As noted there, an adjustment for a crossed module of Lie groups is really an algebraic datum, intrinsic to the structure Lie 2-group of the bundle. \begin{definition} An \emph{adjustment} for a crossed module of Lie groups $\caG=(\sfH\xrightarrow{~\sft~}\sfG,\acton)$ is a map $\kappa\colon\sfG\times \frg\rightarrow \frh$ linear in $\frg$, where $\frg$ and $\frh$ are the Lie algebras of $\sfG$ and $\sfH$, respectively, satisfying